 When it was all smoothed out, Wren's hair settled to just above her shoulders.
 "That's what happens to hair when you forget about it, I guess."

 She liked not having to mess with it in the morning.
 It never got tangled up her camera strap... wouldn’t get in the way of her cuddling with Bunny… was that what she was going to call him?
 She had a sudden flash of the woods behind the cottage, a yearning to go back there…

 Nellie was telling her something and Wren was jolted out of her head.
 “Sorry, what?”

 “I was saying how you should have gone to visit your friends, instead of being locked up in the Inn all summer.
 They could have at least come to visit you.”

+Wren shrugged.
 No one told her she had to stay, but Wren felt like she couldn't abandon Gran, just in case.
-Wren didn't have anything to offer her friends except the depressing news of her great grandmother’s non-progress.
+Besides, who would take care of Bunny?

 They all had such exciting, event-filled lives.
 Why would they want to come out and watch her help out at the Inn or care for Gran?

 "No thanks, I just want to look normal," Wren said firmly.